 Because I arrived at making books from being a printmaker I find myself to be a book artist rather than a book binder.

-As an artist I have chosen printmaking as my medium.
+As an artist I have chosen the cornucopia of printmaking as my form of expression.
 I get excited about ink and paper.
 The textures, the subtle build-up of sheen in successive ink layers, the gentle dimensionality impressions leave on the sheet, the feel of the printing blocks, the sounds and scents – it’s the whole mix.
-It is seductive, challenging, often surprising, and always exhilarating.
+It is seductive, challenging, often surprising, never boring, and always exhilarating.

 In employing traditional and exploring new methods of image and book making the results connect us to our past and keep it relevant.
 It allows us to speak with a contemporary voice grounded in the human experience.